-4. Marathon – The Miami to Key West drive reaches the heart of Florida Keys
+4. Marathon – Let the heart of Florida Keys mesmerize you

 - Driving distance: 30 mi / 48 km

 - Driving time: 0.5 h

 As you leave Islamorada, you have passed the halfway point between Miami and Key West.
 In Marathon you’re instead about halfway to Key West from the start of the Overseas Highway.

 When the Florida Keys Overseas Railroad was built in the early 1900s, the stakes were high and the efforts put in by the workers enormous.
 They worked day and night to finish the project on schedule.

 Relax on Sombrero Beach

 It’s almost impossible to not long for a beach to relax on when you travel from Miami to Key West in the endless summer season of Florida Keys.
 And in Marathon find one of the most popular beaches in the Florida Keys, Sombrero Beach.

 At Sombrero Beach you find a sandy shoreline, calm waters and palm trees that give shade for the moments when the direct sun feels too strong.
 The beach with its shallow water is ideal for a day of unwinding, sunbathing, swimming and snorkeling on the Miami to Key West road trip.